 The following two schemes are particularly useful if you’ve just graduated:

 - Help to Buy: Equity Loan

 Help to Buy equity loans can be ideal for when you’ve just graduated.
 The government will lend you up to 20% of the cost of your home.
 There are certain caveats, as your home must be a new build.
 You’ll also need to save up a 5% deposit.

 With the scheme, your 5% deposit in addition to the government’s equity loan of 20%, will require you to get a mortgage of just 75%.
-The equity loan is also interest-free for the first five years of taking the mortgage.
+An equity loan is also interest-free for the first five years of taking the mortgage.

 If you live in London, you may qualify for an equity loan of up to 40%, rather than 20%.

 Learn more: Help to Buy equity loans explained.

 Shared ownership mortgages for graduates

 Shared ownership can be a great way to buy your first home as a graduate.
 As the name suggests, you’ll only own a share of your home, which is usually between 25% and 75%.
 You’ll then pay rent on the remainder to a housing association.